neha-kay/Kiko-plus/_posts/2017-07-06-bus-booking-optimization-guide.md

 <sub>This is _Part 1_ of the 3-part _Bus Booking Optimization Guide_: </sub>

 <sub>
-<li>Part 1: Basics of Bus Booking Optimization
+<li>Part 1: Basics of Bus Booking Optimization</li>
-<li>Part 2: [Tips on Scoring $1 Bus Tickets]({% post_url 2017-07-06-tips-on-scoring-1-bus-tickets %}){:target="_blank"}
+<li>Part 2: [Tips on Scoring $1 Bus Tickets]({% post_url 2017-07-06-tips-on-scoring-1-bus-tickets %}){:target="_blank"}</li>
-<li>Part 3: [Optimizing Bus Bookings by Carrier]({% post_url 2017-07-06-optimizing-bus-bookings-by-carrier %}){:target="_blank"}
+<li>Part 3: [Optimizing Bus Bookings by Carrier]({% post_url 2017-07-06-optimizing-bus-bookings-by-carrier %}){:target="_blank"}</li>
 </sub>

-Let’s get started!

-## The Basics of Bus Booking Optimization

-### 1.Use Wanderu instead of searching on the Greyhound/Megabus/Boltbus site itself
+#### I. Use Wanderu!

-[Wanderu](https://www.wanderu.com/en/) is the Google of bus tickets -- it pulls and sorts options from all major bus providers so you can identify the cheapest/fastest/shortest across 100+ options instead of a few from 1 bus company.
+[Wanderu](https://www.wanderu.com/en/){:target="_blank"} is the Google of bus tickets --- it pulls and sorts options from all major bus providers so you can identify the best ride across ~100+ options instead of ~10 options from searching only on the Greyhound/Megabus/Boltbus site.

+On top of that, you can:
+* Sort the options for the cheapest/fastest/shortest route
+* Select specific carriers
+* Include nearby cities
-Moreover, you can sort the options, select specific carriers, include nearby cities, and even adjust the time slider to identify only the busses which leave after a certain time or arrive by a certain time.
+* Adjust the time slider to identify only the busses which leave after a certain time or arrive by a certain time.

-Once you've found a bus, you can either
+Once you've found a bus, you can either:

 * Pay through the site (100% free as of July 2017)
 * Navigate to the company site and book there

 While I personally find Wanderu the most versatile, another great option is [BusBud](busbud.com).

-### 2. Booking multiple dates 1-3 months in advance may be cheaper than a single date later on
+#### II.
+Booking multiple dates 1-3 months in advance may be cheaper than booking a single date the week of travel

 Say you’re traveling from Philadelphia to New York on a weekend 3 months in the future, though you’re not sure which weekend.

 1. Check the prices for this weekend, to get a sense of what the cost of a last-minute booking is.

-2. Check the prices for 1-3 months out and consider buying tickets for a couple weekends
+2. Check the prices for 1-3 months out.

+3. If the prices of a ticket 1-3 months out is significantly cheaper (say $1-5 instead of $10-$20) buy multiple tickets for a couple weekends.

-Chances are this might be cheaper than buying one ticket last-minute, as prices tend to increase as you get closer to the travel date.
-If you book on Megabus, you can always credit the un-used tickets to a future trip.
+Depending on the route, this can actually be _way_ cheaper than booking last minute.
+If you do this through Megabus, you can later credit the un-used tickets to a future trip.

-### 2. If you travel often, make sure you join the rewards programs
+### 2. If you travel often, join the rewards programs.

+Yes, they're irritating to sign up for but if you travel often (for example if you're a college student), being intentional about your trips can pay off.

+1. Figure out which
 If you make regular trips, signing up for the free accounts pays off.
 Companies like Greyhound and Boltbus offer free rides and rewards with every ride you buy.

 ###### Greyhound Rewards